The registration is closed for this year. Apply online or fill out and print an entry form to apply by mail in January 2020.

-Artists are invited to participate in the 2018 Prairie Plein Air Competition and Show by creating an original
+Artists were invited to participate in the 2019 Prairie Plein Air Competition and Show by creating an original

 For more information, contact Roxane Benvenuti or call 847-923-3605.

 First place: Eddie Corkery, Oil, Merkle Cabin Trees